 SINTEF Energy Research will use Open ENTRANCE as a basis for the development of associated or similar projects and activities.
 The project provides an opportunity to develop Norwegian modelling expertise and to demonstrate possible roles for Norwegian hydropower in a future European low-emissions energy system.

-Open ENTRANCE is a 4-year project and it will start in May 2019.
+Open ENTRANCE is a 4-year project that started in May 2019.
 The budget is almost EUR 5 million.
 The project will build on a number of existing domestic and European energy modelling projects.

 EU Grant no 835896-999513221